louridas/rwa/content/assignments/genome_assembly/genome_assembly.md

 sequence, whose composition we will then know.

-Suppose then that we have the following fragments, or *polymers* as they are known: GTG, TGG, ATG, GGC, GCG, CGT, GCA, TGC, CAA, AAT, ATG, AAT.
+Suppose then that we have the following fragments, or *polymers* as they are known: GTG, TGG, ATG, GGC, GCG, CGT, GCA, TGC, CAA, AAT.
 Each one of them has length 3, but in general they can have length $k$.
 To find the DNA sequence from which they were broken up, we create a graph.
 In that graph, the vertices are polymers of length 2 (or, more generally, $k - 1$) that are derived from the polymers of length 3 (or, $k$ in the general case), taking for each polymer of length 3 ($k$) the first 2 ($k - 1$) and the last 2 ($k - 1$) polymers.
 So, from GTG we will get GT and TG, from TGG we will get TG and GG.
 In the graph we add one edge for every one of the initial polymers or length 3 ($k$) that was used to derive the two vertices.
 We give the name of the polymer to that edge.
 So, from ATG we got vertices AT and TG and the edge ATG.
 You can see the graph that results from our example:

 <center>
 <img src="{attach}fragment_graph.png" width="400">